tarunsharma-official/SoftwareTesting-MutationTesting/README.md

 ## Prerequisites

-Install Maven for doing Mutation Testing.
+Install Maven for doing Mutation Testing using [this](https://www.digitalocean.com/community/tutorials/install-maven-linux-ubuntu).

 ## Steps to perform